Our TAX STRATEGY

 UK Greetings Limited – Tax Strategy

 This document, which has been approved by the Board of Directors of UK Greetings Limited (“UKG”), provides an overview of the tax strategy, tax policy and risk management of UKG.
-The strategy is prepared in accordance with the requirements of Schedule 19 of the Finance Act 2016, and is effective from the start of the accounting period commencing 1 March 2018.
+The strategy is prepared in accordance with the requirements of Schedule 19 of the Finance Act 2016, and is effective for the year ending 28 February 2020.

 UKG is a UK-based, wholly-owned subsidiary of A.G.
 (UK) Inc. A.G.
 (UK) Inc. is a subsidiary of American Greetings Corporation (“AG”).